FAQ

 What are the requirements for Race Numbers on my jetski?

-If two or more riders using the same number enter the same class at the same event, all but one will be required to add a temporary letter suffix.
-Please discuss with registration/scoring when appropriate.
+If two or more riders have the same number in a single class during an event, all but one will need to add a temporary letter suffix to their number.
+Please address this issue with the registration or scoring team as needed.

 What is tech inspection and where do I do that?